bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 >Embodying existing systems might improve their performance and, especially, their robustness and generalization abilities.

-- #open-question *Can reinforcement learning implement a symbol system that learns generalizable rules and augments an existing system?*
+>[!question] #open-question Can reinforcement learning implement a symbol system that learns generalizable rules and augments an existing system?

-- #open-question *How can we “embody” existing AI systems to improve robustness and generalization abilities?*
+>[!question] #open-question How can we “embody” existing AI systems to improve robustness and generalization abilities?

 ## Day 3